 There is some debate about side-effects of liquid smoke.
 It has been shown to contain carcinogens and can cause digestive upset for those sensitive to smoked or barbecued foods.

 Many BBQ recipes call for liquid smoke.
-However, I’ve found that many products contain unwanted ingredients such as high-fructose corn syrup, flavorings, colorings and monosodium glutamate (which can cause migraines).
+However, I’ve found that many products contain unwanted ingredients such as high-fructose corn syrup, flavorings, colorings and monosodium glutamate (which can cause migraines in some people).
 Instead, I opt to create that smoky BBQ flavor by adding smoked paprika or other spices that add a natural smoke flavor, without unwanted ingredients.

 There are a few products that only contain water and hickory smoke concentrate, like Wright’s Hickory Liquid Smoke.
 While it hasn’t been tested for FODMAPs, chances are the minute amount used won’t lead to unwanted symptoms.